TL;DR

 Where AI helps — and where it does not

-AI is good at rewriting bios across platform conventions — LinkedIn rewards explicit titles and “I help X do Y” framing, Instagram rewards outcomes and emoji-mediated rhythm, X rewards voice and contrarian angles, Threads rewards earnest specifics.
+AI is good at rewriting bios across platform conventions: LinkedIn rewards explicit titles and “I help X do Y” framing, Instagram rewards outcomes and emoji-mediated rhythm, X rewards voice and contrarian angles, Bluesky rewards earnest specifics.
 It is also good at generating variants across pattern families (outcome-first, voice-first, curiosity-first, contrarian) so you can A/B which actually converts cold visitors.

 What AI cannot do: know what your link goes to or whether the visitor should click it.
-If your bio link is to a 6,000-word lead magnet, the bio needs to set up that depth; if it’s a Linktree of 12 things, the bio needs to do funnel work that no one-line bio can do.
+If your bio link is a 6,000-word lead magnet, the bio needs to set up that depth; if it’s a Linktree of 12 things, the bio has to do funnel work no one-line bio can do.
 Feed the link destination and ideal click profile as input.

 What to feed the AI